NFL streaming: week 18 preview

 How to watch NFL from outside your country

 We've set out how you can live stream NFL games in a number of countries around the world.
-However, if you're away travelling for pleasure or for work, you probably won't be able to tune in like you normally would at home.
+However, if you're away traveling for pleasure or work, you probably won't be able to tune in like you normally would at home.
 This is the result of geo-blocking - best understood as digital borders that restrict certain services and content to specific parts of the world.

 A good streaming VPN can let you get around these digital borders, while also offering robust protection from cybercriminals and government snooping.
 They're also really easy to use.